-UPDATE: Eve Sleep has pulled out of the US market.
+IMPORTANT UPDATE: Eve Sleep has pulled out of the US market.
 If you live outside of the US, you can likely still get an Eve mattress.
-If you are in the US, we suggest checking out Layla as a similar alternative.
+If you are in the US, we suggest checking out the follow beds, which are nice alternatives to Eve:

-Eve ships their mattress straight to your doorstep via FedEx (at least in the US).
+Eve ships their mattress straight to your doorstep via FedEx (at least they used to in the US).
 They also ship to various other countries, including the United Kingdom where Eve is headquartered.

 One thing that is really common with online mattresses, especially the foam mattresses, is that they take a few hours to fully inflate and take their proper shape.
 This will be the case with the Eve mattress as well.
 It could take up to 48 hours for the bed to be fully ready to go.
 And it could take another few days to get rid of all of those new mattress smells.
 This is all very normal.